KaTeX/KaTeX/contrib/copy-tex/README.md

 # Copy-tex extension

-This extension modifes the copy/paste behavior in any browser supporting the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardEvent) so that, when selecting and copying whole KaTeX-rendered elements, the text content of the resulting clipboard renders KaTeX elements as their LaTeX source
+This extension modifies the copy/paste behavior in any browser supporting the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardEvent) so that, when selecting and copying whole KaTeX-rendered elements, the text content of the resulting clipboard renders KaTeX elements as their LaTeX source